 Have you also done an audit on your email address?
 You must avoid unprofessional email addresses to search for jobs.
 Examples of unprofessional email addresses include foxylady@, cutegirl@, or bacardigirl@.

 Use your name to your email address that is more professional and appropriate for business, e.g., Firstname.Lastname@.

 3. Create or update your professional profile networking accounts and job sites

 Some employers and companies prefer looking at job applications on professional platforms rather than a resume.
-Therefore, it would help if you create an account on different major job search platforms, like LinkedIn.
+Therefore, it would help if you create an account on different major job search platforms.

 Your professional profile is as important as your resume if you are looking for a job online.
 Most employers use professional networking sites to find candidates.
 Job seekers who failed to create and update their professional networking presence may receive fewer job inquiries.

 Are you interested to learn how to write an effective resume and optimize your LinkedIn profile?
 Take the Resume Writing (CV) And LinkedIn Profile Optimization online course now and entice recruiters to click on your profile.